|Price||$96/yr; 2 TB|

 - No integration with third-party products

-To kick off this sync.com review, we’ll first start with a summary of the main features.
+To kick off this Sync.com review, let’s do a quick summary of the main features.

 Sync.com feature summary